kajuwise/spotify-dl-on-steroids/README.md

 OPTIONAL:
-    -f, --format <mp3 or flac>         Defining the output format, 320kbps mp3 by default -c, --compression <compression>    Setting the flac compression level from 0 (fastest, least compression) to 8 (slowest, most compression).
-A value larger than 8 will be Treated as 8.
-                                       Default is 4.
-    -d, --destination <destination>    The directory where the songs will be downloaded -t, --turbo <parallel>             Turbo mode downloads songs in parallel.
+    -f, --format <mp3 or flac>         Defining the output format, 320kbps mp3 by default -d, --destination <destination>    The directory where the songs will be downloaded -t, --turbo <parallel>             Turbo mode downloads songs in parallel.
 The number behind option defines the number of parallel threads: '-t 5' would download five songs simultaneously.
                                        In normal mode, the download speed is limited to mimic realistic streaming and there is varying delay between downloads.
+    -r, --reset <reset>                Reset last-run-cache.
+Normally last run can be resumed without specifying the track again. (playlist sync mode)

 OPTIONAL ARGS:
     <tracks>...
 A list of Spotify URIs or URLs (songs, podcasts, playlists or albums).
 Automatically prompted if not provided.